 - Using and creating keys to local plants or invertebrates

 - In-class investigations with small animals or plants

 - Exploring and measuring biological diversity

 The Task Force is pleased to offer teachers the opportunity to borrow our Wild Fishing Education Trunk.

-The trunk is filled with educational ideas and information on a variety fishing topics.
-It includes coded wire tags, fishing rod, best spinning reel under $100, fishing tackle, information on fish anatomy and life cycle, and much more.
+The trunk is filled with educational ideas and information on a variety of fishing topics.
+It includes coded wire tags, a fishing rod, the best spinning reel under $100, fishing tackle, information on fish anatomy and life cycle, and much more.

-Activities range from the serious to the silly.
-The fishing trunks were originally designed by Washington Department of Fish and Wildlife and ours was created with their help.
+Activities range from serious to silly.
+The fishing trunks were originally designed by the Washington Department of Fish and Wildlife and ours was created with their help.

 K-12 Ecology Education